mfmahendr/url-shortener-backend/README.md

     </div>
 </div>

 <br>

-This is an API allowing users to shorten a long URLs and redirect from a short link to the original URL.
-User can also track click count from the short URL created.
-An admin may manage some domain to be blacklisted.
+This is an API allowing users to shorten long URLs and redirect from a short link to the original URL.
+Users can also track click analytics.
+Admins may manage blacklisted domains.
 The API is secured using Firebase Authentication and supports both public and authenticated endpoints.

 ## Features